riskframe/ai-rmm/framework/map-3.5.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Map 3.5
-## Map 3.5: Processes for human oversight are defined, assessed, and documented in accordance with organizational policies from the govern function.
+> Processes for human oversight are defined, assessed, and documented in accordance with organizational policies from the govern function. [@playbook]

 ### Map 3.5.1.
 Establish Human Oversight Roles and Responsibilities.